psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 > The content / narrative is based on the [introduction to datalad for Yale](https://handbook.datalad.org/en/latest/code_from_chapters/yale.html) chapter from the handbook.
 {: .callout}

+## Introduction

+Imagine (this in fact might be close to reality) that you are working on a project which involves collection and processing of some kind of data.
+When you are working locally, you may want to have an automated record of when a given file was added, where it came from, what input files were used to generate a given output, or why some things were made.
+Even if you are not sharing the data, this information might be essential for the future you, when you return to the project after some time.
+Also, when making changes to your files, you may want them to be reversible, in case you discover that a different way of doing things is needed.
+This is local version control.

+Imagine also that the project is a collaborative effort.
+For example, the data may be collected by you and several colleagues, and analysed by other members of your team (or by an entirely different team).
+You may wish to have a mechanism to synchronise your personal datasets with a centralised storage (for example, your laboratory network storage), which preserves the origin of files as all of you are making simultaneous contributions over time.
+This is distributed version control.

+It is also possible that you may want to have a mechanism to publish, completely or selectively, your raw data, or outputs, or both.
+Or to work with a large dataset that is stored elsewhere when you only need some of the files, without having to download everything.

+These are typical data management issues which we will touch during this workshop.
+From the technical point of view we will be using DataLad, a data management multitool that can assist you in handling the entire life cycle of digital objects.
+It is a command-line tool, free and open source, and available for all major operating systems.

+The first module will deal only with local version control.
+We will introduce basic DataLad commands - a technical foundation for all the operations above - while building a little example dataset.
+Later during the workshop we will discuss distributed version control, publish our dataset and see what it looks like from the perspective of data consumers.
+Within this workshop we will also set the technical aspect aside and talk about good practices in managing files and datasets.

 ## Setting up

 In order to code along, you should have a recent DataLad version.
 The